Tequila1117/easyshop-capstone/README.md

 ## Testing

-- I tested all functionality with various criteria to ensure the results were passed.
+- I tested all functionality using java script to ensure the results were passed.